bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 ### `uel_nlmech_pk2.for` subroutine

 As a default, Abaqus prefers the user subroutines to be written in Fortran fixed form (F77 standard) while common features of modern Fortran can be included if the compiler allows.
 The element formulation is standard and uses a total Lagrangian approach based on the second Piola-Kirchhoff stress and so-called material tangent.
 The user element includes 4 types of 2D continuum solid elements (Tri3, Tri6, Quad4, and Quad8) in plane-strain and 4 types of 3D continuum solid elements (Tet4, Tet10, Hex8, Hex10).
 These elements can be used in both reduced and full integration schemes.
 It is up to the user to specify the correct number of integration points for each element.
-Body force and traction boundary conditions have not been implemented in this user subroutine, however, these can be used anyway using a dummy element technique (to be discussed in the next section).
-Since Abaqus/ Viewer does not provide native support for the visualization of user elements, an additional layer of elements with the same element connectivity has been created and results at the integration points of the elements are stored using the `UVARM` subroutine.
+Body force and traction boundary conditions have not been implemented in this user subroutine, however, they can be applied by overlaying standard Abaqus elements on the user elements (to be discussed in the **Visualization** section).
+Since Abaqus/ Viewer does not provide native support for visualizing user elements, an additional layer of elements with the same element connectivity has been created and results at the integration points of the elements are stored using the `UVARM` subroutine.

 The constitutive law for the material is described by the quasi-incompressible Neo-Hookean model or the quasi-incompressible Arruda-Boyce model.
 The quasi-incompressibility condition was enforced using a penalty-like approach by prescribing a large bulk modulus compared to the shear modulus.

 **To-do list for elements:**
-- [ ] Add the documentation for element formulation and constitutive models.
-- [ ] Add the available user element tags and their equivalent elements in Abaqus.
 - [ ] Add user subroutine for updated Lagrangian approach `uel_nlmech_cauchy.for`.